djalbat/reaction-with-style/README.md

 Again the requisite `className` property is recovered, this time from the `this.props` object.

-## Extending primitive components with style
+## Extending the styles of components with style

-Primitive components can be extended easily.
-For example, the `Link` component above can be extended as follows:
+This is straightforward for all primitive, functional and class components:

 ```js
 const HeaderLink = withStyle(Link)`